AandyLi/TwitchSpammer/README.md

 # TwitchSpammer

 TwitchSpammer was made to make it easier and faster to communicate in twitch chat.
-While it can be used as a tool to easily spam the chat, it also cointains numerous features that can improve the chatting experience.
+It was originally intended as a proof of concept of how to send a message from an external application to the chat, but later grew into a program with numerous features that can improve the chatting experience.
 Some of these features are:

 * Emote list - Can't remember all emote names?
 This is for you.